 Best Ceramic: Caraway Cookware Set

-A major hit in the direct-to-consumer cookware scene, Caraway’s pots and pans feature a nonstick ceramic interior coating and proves so successful at reducing food stickiness that cooks can use less oil or butter in their recipes.
-With these wellness-related perks and Caraway’s vibrant ceramic exteriors, these sets appeal to trend-savvy shoppers who also refuse to cut corners on cookware quality.
+A major hit in the direct-to-consumer cookware scene, Caraway’s pots and pans feature a nonstick ceramic interior coating.
+They're so successful at reducing food stickiness that cooks can use less oil or butter in their recipes.
+With such wellness-related perks and Caraway’s vibrant ceramic exteriors, these sets appeal to trend-savvy shoppers who also refuse to cut corners on cookware quality.

-Caraway’s ceramic cookware is safe for any kind of cooktop including induction.
+Caraway’s ceramic cookware is safe for any kind of cooktop, including induction.
 The layers of ceramic surround an aluminum core, and all seven pieces are oven safe to 550 degrees.
-For those short on storage, it also comes with a magnetic pan rack and a canvas lid holder.
+The set also comes with a magnetic pan rack and a canvas lid holder, ideal for cooks who are short on storage.

 Material: Cast iron | Maximum Temperature: 500 degrees | Pieces Included: 10-inch skillet, 3.3-quart Dutch oven with lid, 5.5-quart Dutch oven with lid